sixgweb/oc-plugin-documentation/docs/conditions/installation.md

 ## Marketplace

-Add the plugin to your project via the [OctoberCMS Market Place](https://octobercms.com/plugin/sixgweb-conditions)
+Add the plugin to your project via the [OctoberCMS Marketplace](https://octobercms.com/plugin/sixgweb-conditions)

 ### Command Line